healy2016/js_ipfs_doc/ipfs_install.md

 ##IPFS安装

-This project is available through npm.
-To install run
+ >* This project is available through npm.
+To install run1

 ``` js

  npm install ipfs --save

 ```